taocpp/json/doc/Design-Decisions.md

 ## Initialiser-Lists

-To prevent the following (and more) ambiguities, only Values for Objects can be created with an initialiser-list argument to the constructor.
+The Value constructor that accepts an initialiser-list as argument will always (attempt to) create a Value that is an Object, i.e. it will never attempt to create a Value that is an Array, because it is not possible for the same function to accept initialiser-lists for both Arrays and Objects without introducing ambiguities:

 * Is `{ { "hallo", 1 }, { "world", 2 } }` an Array with two Arrays as elements, or an Object with two members?
-* If `foo` and `bar` both have a default key in the traits, is `{ foo, bar }` an Array with two elements, or an Object with two members?
+* If `foo` has a [default key](Type-Traits.md#default-key-for-objects) in the traits, is `{ foo }` an Array with one element, or an Object with one member?

 Creating an Array from an initialiser-list is still possible with the static `tao::json::value::array()` function.